Urban areas of New Zealand

-The current standard for urban areas is the Statistical Standard for Geographic Areas 2018 (SSGA18), which replaced the New Zealand Standard Areas Classification 1992 (NZSAC92) in 2018.
+The current standard for urban areas is the Statistical Standard for Geographic Areas 2023 (SSGA23), an update of SSGA18, which had replaced the New Zealand Standard Areas Classification 1992 (NZSAC92) in 2018.
+There are four classes of urban area under SSGA23 and SSGA18 – major, large, medium and small.
+Each urban area consists of one or more level-2 statistical areas (SA2s).
+Urban areas under SSGA18 do not cross territorial authority boundaries, with one exception (Richmond, which lies in the Tasman District but includes the Daelyn SA2 area from neighbouring Nelson City).

-There are four classes of urban area under SSGA18:
+Under SSGA18, details of the four classes were: